codiga/jetbrains-plugin/README.md

 This is the source code for the IntelliJ plugin for Code Inspector.

+It is available on the [IntelliJ marketplace](https://plugins.jetbrains.com/plugin/16341-code-inspector) and you can install it directly within any IntelliJ product (IntelliJ, PHPStorm, PYCharm, etc).

 You can watch a [short description of the plugin](https://www.youtube.com/watch?v=ecGhMpynHXQ).